KewenandUlrikh/DEG-Net/README.md

 The implementation of the paper:

-**DEG-Net: A Dynamic Encoding and Geometric Constraint Network for Medical Image Segmentation**
+**DEG-Net: A Medical Image Segmentation Network Integrating Dynamic Encoding and Geometric Guidance**

 ## Status